sveltejs/svelte/packages/svelte/messages/client-warnings/warnings.md

 ## state_proxy_equality_mismatch

 > Detected an equality check between a $state proxy and a non-$state-proxy object for %method%.
 This equality check will always fail because the proxy has a different object identity.
-Ensure both operands are of the same kind for accurate results.
+To ensure both operands are of the same kind for accurate results, consider using `$state.is(a, b)`.